dunskii/bookingx/README.txt

 = Is Booking X multisite compatible? =

 Yes, we love multisite.
-Our demo of Booking X is running it. (https://demo.booking-x.com)
+Our [demo](https://demo.booking-x.com) of Booking X is running it.

 = Is Booking X compatible with my theme? =

-It should be, you get set the colours to fit your site by going Settings -> General tab -> Styling
+It should be, remember you can set the colours to fit your site by going Settings -> General tab -> Styling

 == Screenshots ==